Public Square, Cleveland: 2010s renovation

 In collaboration with landscape architect James Corner, the city in 2009 began to explore concepts for a redesign of the square.
 In October 2011, Cleveland mayor Frank Jackson proposed his plan to redevelop the square, which included closing Superior Avenue and Ontario Street to create a large green space in the center.
 On October 23, 2014, the Cleveland Landmarks Commission approved a plan which closed Ontario Street but kept Superior Avenue open to bus traffic, and kept the Soldiers' and Sailors' Monument prominent.

 The project began construction on March 9, 2015, and was officially opened on June 30, 2016.
 Public Square's development was showcased during the Cleveland Cavaliers championship parade as a welcome sight with much of the construction materials removed to display the renovation.
 At first, buses did not run along Superior Avenue as planned, but in order to avoid a $12 million repayment of grants to the Federal Transit Administration, the Greater Cleveland Regional Transit Authority agreed to run buses along it by March 2017.
 The city installed jersey barriers along Superior Avenue due to fears of terrorism, contrary to the original design.
 These barriers were removed on March 25, 2024.

 A privately operated cafe, Rebol, located in the southwestern area of Public Square, opened in July 2016.

 Transportation

 Road

 Public Square is bounded by East Roadway and West Roadway at the western and eastern ends and by Rockwell Avenue and South Roadway at the northern and southern ends.

 In total, ten U.S. and state routes meet at Public Square.
 It is the northern terminus of SR 3, SR 8, and SR 43; the western terminus of US 322, US 422, SR 14, and SR 87; and the northeastern terminus of US 42.
 US 6 passes through the square on Superior, and US 20 enters from the west on Superior and leaves via Euclid Avenue.
 US 21 also terminated at Public Square until that route was truncated to Marietta in 1967.

 Public transit

 Public Square is adjacent to the Tower City transit station, served by three RTA rail lines.
 The HealthLine, a bus rapid transit line that travels along Euclid Avenue, terminates at Public Square.

+Historically, the square served as the terminus of several streetcar lines in Cleveland, including the Shaker Heights Rapid Transit and other interurban lines.